ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/vertical-divider.md

 A Tooltip is often used to specify extra information about something when the user hovers the mouse pointer over the component.

-Under the <b>General</b> accordion, you can set the value in the string format.
+Under the **General** accordion, you can set the value in the string format.
 Now hovering over the component will display the string as the tooltip.

 </div>